 This is where the story gets bigger than one provider.

-In Arizona, there are two categories of regulated childcare.
-Licensed childcare centers, the places with a parking lot and a director and a dozen staff, get announced and unannounced inspections on a regular cycle.
-Certified group homes, the in-home operations like the one at the center of this lawsuit, get a different treatment.
+Arizona regulates two categories of childcare.
+Licensed centers, the places with a parking lot and a director and a dozen staff, are inspected at least once a year.
+Certified group homes, the in-home operations like the one at the center of this lawsuit, are inspected at least twice a year, and routine and complaint visits are unannounced.
+So the gap here isn’t that no one inspects in-home providers.

 Most parents don’t know AZ CareCheck exists.